How to Buy Bitcoin in Canada

 Sign up for an account and provide some personal details to get your account verified.

-Fund your account with a crypto deposit, Interac e-Transfer, online bill payment or bank wire.
+Fund your account with BTC, Interac E-Transfer, or a bank wire.

 Rapid Transaction Times

 Fund and withdraw quickly.
 Buy and sell instantly.
-Get your money or crypto in and out easily.
+Get your money in and out easily.

 Get verified at lightning speed with our automated KYC process.
-Get help from our support agents if needed.
+Get to trading bitcoin as soon as possible.

 Our support team is available over email, phone, and live chat to answer all your questions clearly and quickly.